Holographic dark energy in curved spacetime for interacting fluids: Abstract

 \section{Abstract}

-In this work we explore the scope of two holographic dark energy models within the interacting scenario for the dark sector with spatial curvature.
-As first holographic model we consider the usual formula for the dark energy density and the Hubble scale.
-For the second model we have a function in the holographic formula instead the usual constant parameter.
+In this work we explore the scope of two holographic dark energy models within the interacting scenario for the dark sector and spatial curvature.
+For one holographic model we consider the usual formula for the dark energy density with the Hubble scale and the second model is given in terms of a function instead of a constant parameter as in the usual holographic formula.
 In this description both holographic models admit a future singularity.
 The use of recent cosmological data is considered only to support the physical results of our proposal.
-With the use of the best fit values of the cosmological parameters we show that the interaction term for each holographic model, $Q$, keeps positive along the cosmic evolution.
-The form of the interaction term is not given a priori, is reconstructed from the model.
+The interaction term for each holographic model, $Q$, keeps positive along the cosmic evolution and are not given a priori, they are reconstructed from the dynamics of the model.
 The temperatures for the components of the dark sector are computed and exhibit a growing behavior in both scenarios.
-The cosmic evolution in this context it is not adiabatic and the second law it is fulfilled only under certain well-established conditions for the temperatures of the cosmic components and positive $Q$-term.
+The cosmic evolution in this context it is not adiabatic and the second law it is fulfilled only under certain well-established conditions for the temperatures of the cosmic components and positive $Q$-terms.

 \keywords{interaction, dark matter, dark energy, thermodynamics, holography}